joodo/logseq-plugin-pin/README.md

 # Block Pin

-Add "Paste as pin" shortcut to pdf and editer blocks.
+Add "Paste as pin" shortcut for pdf and editor blocks.

 ## Showcase